 National ITAD companies operate out of large facilities and offer certified destruction with detailed documentation.
 They’re thorough but often expensive, with per-drive pricing and minimum order requirements.

 On-site shredding services bring mobile equipment to your location and destroy drives while you watch.
-This is the most secure option but also the most expensive, typically $15-30 per drive.
+This can satisfy witnessed-handling requirements but is not automatically more effective than every properly selected off-site method.
+Published pricing commonly carries a premium, often around $15-30 per drive.

 Why Local Matters for Hard Drive Destruction